Skip to Content

 Quickest Ways to Get Rid of A Bad Perm

-The quickest way to get rid of the frizz or curls of a bad perm is to use a perm solution on your hair to soften the bonds, then use a comb or brush to reform the bonds in a straight fashion again.
+The quickest and safest way to get rid of the frizz or curls of a bad perm is a corrective appointment with a licensed professional.

 You May Find These Helpful: